Overview

 3) Incentives

-An overarching goal of Prof. Eyring's work is to introduce and support the development of policies and management practices that introduce a value triangle in health care.
+The goal underlying this teaching and research agenda is to introduce and support policies and management practices that yield a Value Triangle in health care.

 Prof. Eyring holds a DBA from Harvard Business School.
 Before joining Duke, he was an assistant professor at the London School of Economics.